Health Focus

 3. The Satiety Hormone Trigger: High-Protein & 30g Front-Loading

-If you want to silence the “food noise” in your brain—the constant, nagging voice telling you to snack—you have to optimize your macronutrients.
+If you are wondering how to quiet food noise naturally—silencing that constant, nagging voice telling you to snack—you have to optimize your macronutrients.

 How it works: Protein is the most satiating macronutrient on earth.
 But it does more than just fill you up.
 When digested, amino acids (the building blocks of protein) directly stimulate the release of Cholecystokinin (CCK) and Peptide YY (PYY) in your gut.
 These are powerful appetite-suppressing hormones that work in tandem with GLP-1.